imsnif/bandwhich/README.md

 OPTIONS:
-    -i, --interface <interface>    The network interface to listen on, eg. eth0
+    -i, --interface <interface>    The network interface to listen on, eg. eth0 -d, --dns-server <dns-server>    A dns server ip to use instead of the system default
 ```

 **Note that since `bandwhich` sniffs network packets, it requires root privileges** - so you might want to use it with (for example) `sudo`.